Discover more from John Hattaway

 I don’t know how long I was in the hospital or how long my mother spent praying for me to get better or what changed when she decided to give up on my ever going home.
 What I’ve come to accept is that the answers to these questions don’t exist and if they did the answers would be unreliable.
 The hospital records don’t exist anymore.
 I can’t interview the doctors or nurses.
 The people who would’ve been in my parents life back then don’t exist for me now.
 What’s worse is I’ve come to find Mormon’s as unreliable and willing to tell white lies or revised truths in service of helping people feel better.

 What I do know is how long it takes to grow a baby from insemination to delivery and my younger brother is thirteen months, eighteen days younger than me.
-A month earlier and we would’v been Irish Twins.
-Instead, we were referred to as the Bobbsey Twins.
+A month earlier and we would’v been Irish Twins3.
+Instead, we were referred to as the Bobbsey Twins4.
 I hated being called a twin.

 I was raised in what I refer to as an Orthodox Mormon household.
 The preferred name for the church itself and members is the Church of Jesus Christ of Latter-day Saints.
 I am officially no longer a member, nor are my wife and children.
 No longer being part of Mormonism is a good thing.